vsanin42/minishell/README.md

 - add input and output redirection when calling just one builtin
 - in unser what/why are the falgs 1, 2 in function unset_strdup ?
 - signal handling mini inside mini
-- i think I get now why some error messages are in bash are lowercase and soe start uppercase - the uppercase ones are the perror messages from the system, the others are defined in bash i think :D :D
+- i think I get now why some error messages are in bash are lowercase and some start uppercase - the uppercase ones are the perror messages from the system, the others are defined in bash i think :D :D
+- some commands prolly builtins do not return errno but 0
+- cd in pipe and then echo hi does not print hi but it should
+- heredoc echo << EOF ...
+EOF exits program !
+- still when we paste it leaves the 10 letters in there in white background, works fine

 - echo $USERaaa prints only user name, should print nothing/newline. ${USER}aaa works fine
 - signal handling of processes like cat that wait for input